 Podcast Episode on "Branch 251" with Noura Chalati!

 Listen in to the podcast episode on "Branch 251" in which Noura Chalati speaks about the Syrian Mukhabarat's historic ties with Nazi officers and East German Stasi's involvement in training Syrian intelligence officers.

 Ali Dogan's article about Saudi Arabia's NEOM Diplomacy is out!

 What makes Neom unique compared to other megaprojects is its role as a soft power tool in Saudi foreign policy.
 Neom expands Saudi Arabia’s foreign policy opportunities.
 Read more here!

-2020 "The possibilities and limits of ethnography: two examples from Syria and Jordan".
+2020 Hoffmann, Sophia.
+"The possibilities and limits of ethnography: two examples from Syria and Jordan".
 In: Schlichte, K. and Biecker, S., eds.,The Political Anthropology of Internationalized Politics.
-Maryland: Rowman and Littlefield.
+ML: Rowman and Littlefield.

 2020, Hoffmann, Sophia.
 "Arab students and the Stasi: Agents and objects of intelligence", Security Dialogue, Online First, 31st March 2020.

 2019, Hoffmann, Sophia.
 "Why is there no IR scholarship on intelligence?
 Some ideas for a new approach", ZMO Working Papers Nr 23, Berlin: ZMO.